Skip navigation

 • Identifying transition words and phrases to understand the relationship between ideas.

-• Identifying and interpreting figures of speech to understand the writer’s intented meaning.
+• Identifying and interpreting figures of speech to understand the writer’s intended meaning.

 Transition Words and Phrases

-Activity 9: Watch a video on YouTube to learn about transition words.
+Watch a video to learn about transition words and how they help you understand the ideas the writer wants to express.
 Take good study notes.

 Figures of Speech